What is EMDR?

 The EMDR protocol typically includes a three-tier protocol.

 This three-tier EMDR protocol is devised to process the unresolved emotions from past experiences without persuading the victim to express minute details about the incident.
-It helps the victim to rationally absorb the required information from a particular event, shed off the excess emotional weight of negative beliefs and avoid any future possibility to get into the same toxic experience.
+It helps the victim rationally absorb the required information from a particular event, shed off the excess emotional weight of negative beliefs, and avoid any possibility of getting into the same toxic experience.

 Since everyone coming to the clinic holds a distinct past, varying intensity of trauma response, and unique physiological orientation, treatment durations differ as per the individual need.